zhao-lab/chang-energy-evaluation-itsc18/README.md

 ### Posterial Model

-training data by using pyhsmm package.
+trained data by using pyhsmm package.
 For more introduction about how to use pyhsmm.
 See:

 ```
 https://github.com/mattjj/pyhsmm
 ```

+### Real Data Process
+data with fuel consumption for the validate vehicle

+### Statis and Results
+Extracted the training results from the posteriol model

+### constrained K means clustering
+Combined with package "conclust" in R to get the clusters with background knowledge.

+### KL divergence
+Calculated the cluster distribution distance between valicate vehicle and big data models.

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors